jbb494/pipedrive-typed-orm/README.md

 - [x] FEATURE - Implementing almost all field_types (text, phone, double, date, monetary, enum, set)
 - [ ] OPTIMIZATION - Make deletions in bulk
+- [ ] FEATURE - Schema diff option (no pushing to pipedrive)
+- [ ] FEATURE - Schema pull from pipedrive

 ### Client

 - [x] FEATURE - Posting leads
 - [x] FEATURE - Posting persons
 - [ ] FEATURE - Posting organizations
+- [ ] REFACTOR - createClient shouldnt work with env variables

 ## Caveats

-The labels of the fields ARE the keys of the schema object.
+- The labels of the fields ARE the keys of the schema object.
 This means that the labels must be unique within each property.
-Setting a field required only work for type safety purposes.
+- Setting a field required only work for type safety purposes.
 Since pipedrive doesn't allow for setting this option from the api.
+- Making any post will do two api calls.
+One for getting the custom fields and the other to send the post.